 Advantages Of Pavement Marking

-1. Helps to avoid traffic confusion and allows easy flow of traffic.
+• It helps avoid traffic confusion and allows an easy traffic flow.

 Disadvantages Of Pavement Marking

-1. The Requirement of Initial Capital is high.
+• The Requirement for Initial Capital is high.